GameServersHub-LLC/Knowledgebase/docs/index.md

         alt: Path Of Titans Background,
       }
     title: Path Of Titans Guides
-    details: Embark on epic quests in the central and eastern zones of Gondwa.
-Explore challenging locations like Sharptooth Marsh and Rainbow Hills, and strive to become the best.
+    details: Embark on epic quests in the central and eastern zones of Gondwa, and strive to become the best.
   - icon:
       {
         src: /Rust - 667x260.webp,